 During 1998, the Company began evaluating its internal operating systems and software ("IT") and embedded manufacturing control technology ("Non-IT") in the equipment that it leases and sells.
 In its evaluation, vendors of the software and hardware the Company uses in its business have represented that such software and hardware are either Year 2000 compliant or compatible.
+Further testing of the operating systems and software has proven them to all be Year 2000 compliant.
 To assess risk associated with possible non-compliance of customers' and equipment suppliers' failure to be Year 2000 compliant, the Company prepared and mailed Year 2000 compliance questionnaires to its significant customers and equipment suppliers.
-Completed questionnaires the Company has received to date indicate there are no known Year 2000 compliance issues that would negatively affect the Company's operations and business.
-However, the Company has not yet completed its assessment with respect to its equipment suppliers.
+Completed questionnaires the

+Company has received to date indicate there are no known Year 2000 compliance issues that would negatively affect the Company's operations and business.